Differences Between Array and ArrayList

 Then how can we store integer values in an ArrayList?

 The answer is the autoboxing capability of JVM.
 Autoboxing internally converts primitive to its equivalent objects.

 5. Type Safety

 An array can only store elements of a similar type.
-If you want to store different types of elements in an array other than the specified ones it will throw ArrayStoreException while creating the object of that array.
-This exception will be thrown at runtime, as the array is not type-safe hence; no compile-time checking is there for the array.
+If you want to store different types of elements in an array other than the specified ones, it will throw ArrayStoreException while creating that array’s object.
+This exception will be thrown at runtime, as the array is not type-safe; no compile-time checking is there for the array.

 On the other hand, ArrayList is type-safe, as it ensures type safety by generics.
 Generics allows the compiler to check if there any mismatch in type during compilation.

 ArrayList uses the iterator() method to create the collection.
 Then using a while loop, we will traverse the elements one by one and print the values.